-In addition, we have recently experienced a shift in the source of advertising revenues from Internet companies to companies in more traditional lines of business.
+In addition, we are experiencing a shift in the source of advertising revenues from Internet companies to companies in more traditional lines of business.
 These advertisers often have substantially different requirements and expectations than Internet companies with respect to advertising programs.
-If we are unsuccessful in adapting to the needs of our advertisers, it could have a material adverse effect on our business, operating results and financial condition.
-We derive the majority of our revenues from the sale of advertisements under short-term contracts, which are difficult to forecast accurately.
+If we are unsuccessful in adapting to the needs of our changing mix of advertisers, it could have a material adverse effect on our business, operating results and financial condition.
+In addition, Internet companies are ceasing to spend money on advertising at a faster pace than we anticipated, and companies in more traditional lines of business are not spending money on advertising as quickly as we anticipated.
+These conditions could have a material adverse effect on our business, operating results and financial condition.

 Most of our revenues are currently derived from agreements with advertisers or sponsorship arrangements.
-These agreements generally have terms no longer than three (3) years and, in many cases, the terms are much shorter.
+Our agreements with advertisers and sponsors generally have terms of three years or less and, in many cases, the terms are much shorter.
 In cases where the advertiser is providing services, the agreements often have payments contingent on usage levels.
 Many of our advertisers are Internet companies which, in certain cases, may lack financial resources to fulfill their commitments.
-Accordingly, it is difficult to accurately forecast these revenues.
-However, our expense levels are based in part on expectations of future revenues and are fixed over the short term with respect to certain categories.
+Accordingly, it is difficult to forecast these revenues accurately.
+However, our expense levels are based in part on expectations of future revenues and are fixed over the short-term with respect to certain categories.
 We may be unable to adjust spending quickly enough to compensate for any unexpected revenue shortfall.
 Accordingly, the cancellation or deferral of advertising or sponsorship contracts could have a material adverse effect on our financial results.
-Because our operating expenses are likely to increase significantly over the near term, to the extent that our expenses increase but our revenues do not, our business, operating results, and financial condition may be materially and adversely affected.